Marklin2289/BananaToken/README.md

 # Sample Hardhat Project / Token Design

-1. initial supply (send to owner) - 70% of capped supply which is 70,000,000
+1. initial supply (send to owner) - 70% of capped supply which is 70,000,000 ✅
-2. capped / max supply : (capped) - 100,000,000 tokens - 30% of supply are for rewards and features
+2. capped / max supply : (capped) - 100,000,000 tokens - 30% of supply are for rewards and features ✅
 3. minting strategy
 4. block reward
+    - _beforeTokenTransfer (hook)
+    - _mintMinerReward
-5. burnable
+5. burnable ✅

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.